Multifactorial conditions

 These types of conditions are less likely to follow a simple pattern of inheritance but often show clustering in a family (see figure 2).
 These conditions are referred to as ‘multifactorial’ or ‘polygenic’ conditions.
 Multifactorial conditions require multiple genetic and environmental factors in order to manifest any signs or symptoms of the condition, while polygenic only includes multiple genetic factors.

-Due to this complexity, it is difficult to estimate the chance that a particular family member will develop the condition.
+Due to this complexity, it’s difficult to estimate the chance that a particular family member will develop the condition.
 For example, type 2 diabetes has been associated with at least 150 DNA variants and these are likely to act with lifestyle factors, such as diet and physical activity, to determine how the condition will present in an individual.

-Figure 2: Genetic family history showing unclear inheritance of type 2 diabetes
+Figure 2: Genetic family history showing unclear inheritance of type 2 diabetes.

 The future